Glasgow's Breast Cancer Breakthrough Suggests Important Proteins Can Be Targeted With Existing Drugs | ExBulletin

 A new type of drug that targets the MCL-1 protein and has already been tested for several blood cancers, called BH3 mimetics, “kickstarts” breast cancer cell apoptosis and slows tumor growth. can do.

-The study also shows that breast cancer stem Cells believed to be responsible for the spread of the disease and resistance to treatment are dependent on MCL-1, especially for growth and survival.
+The study also found that breast cancer stem cells, which are thought to be responsible for the spread of the disease and resistance to treatment, are particularly dependent on MCL-1 for growth and survival.

-read more: Should cancer patients be vaccinated with a second vaccine sooner?

 Scientists said inhibitors are likely to be used as early as possible in combination with traditional therapies, including chemotherapy. stage When a patient undergoes surgery to remove a tumor.